pradnyashil012/cryptonaukri-backend/readme.md

 ### Todo List :
 - ~~Adding Endpoint for Updating Password.~~
 - ~~Adding Endpoint for Forget Password thing.~~
+- Implementing coupon code part.
 - Going through MVP list (for now)
+- getting credentials for the place where main backend is hosted rn
+- asking sir to make an account of redis cloud.

 ## Responses :
 #### - OTP :